jcoriell/csc132spring/01 More On Objects/Definitions.md

 **Example:** The magic method for str() in python.
 Same interface with different implementations.

 **Def:** Method lookup finds the right method to call in a class hierarchy.

+**Def:** Single inheritance - when a class inherits from a single super class

+**Def:** Multiple inheritance - when a class inherits traits from more than one super class.